-This post about making money with travel photography is a guest post by Max.
+This post about making money with travel photography is authored by Max.

 If you have a passion for both travel and love taking photos of all the places and experiences you encounter, you’ve probably asked yourself,